 Improving the Quality of Research

 Reproducible research is a critical issue facing the life sciences community.
 An all too common contributor in biomedical research is the widespread use of misidentified or contaminated cell lines, reported to range from 15% to 36%.
-STR profiling represents a compelling and low cost solution to this problem.
+GBSI’s recent cell authentication survey documents the scope of the problem.
+STR profiling represents a compelling and low cost solution.

 What is the Cell Authentication Alliance?

-The Alliance brings together a diverse set of committed stakeholders with the sole purpose of making routine cell line authentication the new norm.
-GBSI will facilitate the work of the Alliance and provide regular updates on progress throughout the research community in achieving these goals:
+The Alliance brings together a diverse set of committed stakeholders with the sole purpose of making routine cell line authentication standard practice as part of quality biomedical research.
+GBSI facilitates the work of the Alliance and through #authenticate, our quarterly update, shares the progress and innovations of Alliance members and the broader research community towards achieving these goals:

 - Increased use of cell authentication so that contaminant-free cell lines are used in research